rallets/console-app-net5/README.md

 ## Dependency Injection (DI)

 The goal of this demo/template is to show how it's possible to support DI for every dependency.
-One example is `IHttpClientFactory` that allows to build HttpClients in a memory-safe way, and adds many features (like named instances), is very flexible and can be configured in many ways.
+One example is `IHttpClientFactory` that allows to build `HttpClients` in a memory-safe way, adds many features (like named instances), is very flexible, and can be configured in many ways.

 ## HostedService

-The staring point of the console is a HostedService, a Singleton that the framework will manage for us, and will take care of calling `StartAsync` and `StopAsync` in the right moment in the application lifecycle, allowing also gracefully shutdowns.
+The staring point of the console is a `HostedService`, a Singleton that the framework will manage for us, and will take care of calling `StartAsync` and `StopAsync` in the right moment in the application lifecycle, allowing also gracefully shutdowns.

-Inside the ConsoleHostedService it's possible to use services with a different scope, like a transent or scoped service (es.
-EntityFramework), using `IServiceScopeFactory`.
+Inside the ConsoleHostedService it's possible to use services with a different scope, like a `Transient` or a `Scoped` service (es. `EntityFramework`), using `IServiceScopeFactory`.